Paula Abdul accuses 'American Idol' producer of sexual assault

 The second alleged instance of sexual assault occurred long after Abdul's tenure on American Idol.
 In 2015, shortly after Abdul agreed to be a judge on So You Think You Can Dance, Lythgoe invited Abdul to dinner, where he allegedly assaulted her again.
 "As with the earlier incident, Abdul feared she would be retaliated against or blackballed if she spoke out about the incident," Abdul's lawyers said in the complaint.

+Lythgoe said in a statement to NPR that he was "shocked and saddened" by the allegations.
+"For more than two decades, Paula and I have interacted as dear — and entirely platonic — friends and colleagues.
+Yesterday, however, out of the blue, I learned of these claims in the press and I want to be clear: not only are they false, they are deeply offensive to me and to everything I stand for."

+Lythgoe added: "While Paula's history of erratic behavior is well known, I can't pretend to understand exactly why she would file a lawsuit that she must know is untrue.
+But I can promise that I will fight this appalling smear with everything I have."

-The filing said Abdul did not come forward with the allegations years ago because of a "fear of speaking out against one of the most well-known producers of television competition shows who could easily break her career as a television personality."
+Abdul's lawsuit said she did not come forward with the allegations years ago because of a "fear of speaking out against one of the most well-known producers of television competition shows who could easily break her career as a television personality."

 Abdul's lawyers said that Abdul signed contracts that prohibited her from publicly discussing details about the two shows and the people who worked on them that might be viewed as "derogatory."